-MIL-STD 188-125-1 details the minimum performance requirements for low-risk protection from mission-aborting damage due to HEMP attacks.
+MIL-STD 188-125-1 evaluates low-risk protection from mission-aborting damage due to HEMP attacks.
 The description of these threats are defined in MIL-STD-2169.
-MIL-STD-188-125-1 also addresses minimum testing requirements for demonstrating that prescribed performance has been achieved and for verifying that the installed protection subsystem provides the operationally required hardness for the completed facility.
+MIL-STD-188-125-1 also addresses requirements for demonstrating that prescribed performance has been achieved.
+The military standard verifies that the installed protection subsystem provides the operationally required hardness for the completed facility.

-The MIL-STD-188-125-1 test specification defines the design and testing criteria for specifically designated fixed ground-based facilities in HEMP-hardened, critical, time-urgent C4I networks.
+The MIL-STD-188-125-1 test standard defines the design and testing criteria.
+Specifically designated for fixed ground-based facilities in HEMP-hardened, critical, time-urgent C4I networks.
 Facilities include subscriber terminals and data processing centers, transmitting and receiving communications stations, and relay facilities.
 MIL-STD-188-125-1 applies to both new construction and the retrofit of existing facilities.

-Although only local portions of facility interconnects are addressed, it is assumed that survivable long-haul communications paths, fiber optic links, or other hardened interconnects between facilities will be provided as required for mission accomplishment.
+Local portions of facility interconnects are addressed.
+However, it is assumed that survivable long-haul communications paths, fiber optic links, or other hardened interconnects between facilities may be required to pass.
 MIL-STD-188-125-1 can also be used for HEMP protection of other ground-based communications-electronics facilities that require HEMP hardening.